Lebanon High School (New Hampshire): Athletics

 Lebanon is well known for their flourishing indoor and outdoor track teams, coached by alum Kevin Lozeau.
 During the 2010–2011 indoor track season, Lebanon girls won the Class I, M, & S track state championships, and the boys came in fifth.

-In 2010 the Lebanon varsity football team went undefeated for its first time ever since they left the CVL(Connecticut Valley League) and won the Division IV State Championship.
+In 2010 the Lebanon varsity football team went undefeated for its first time ever since they left the CVL (Connecticut Valley League) and won the Division IV State Championship.

-During the 2010 season, the girls varsity soccer team won the state championships, and in 2011 the boys were the runners-up.
+During the 2010 season, the girls' varsity soccer team won the state championships, and in 2011 the boys were the runners-up.

 Lebanon girls basketball, coached by teacher Tim Kehoe, has a longstanding history of excellence making it to at least the quarterfinals in the state playoffs for the last 30+ years.
 In the last several years, they won the state championship in 2007 and finished off an undefeated season in 2012/13 by defeating Portsmouth in the finals.
 And both the 2009–2010 and 2010–2011 seasons ended with losses in the state championship game.

 The Lebanon boys basketball team also has a long record of success.
-Coached for years by legendary coach Lang Metcalf, current coach Keith Matte took the Raiders to the state semi-finals in 2012/13 where they lost to Souhegan High School.
-Lebanon boys basketball went to the Final Four in the state for five straight years, 2012-2016, with one undefeated regular season and one state championship.
+Coached for years by legendary coach Lang Metcalf, former coach Keith Matte took the Raiders to the state semi-finals in 2012/13 where they lost to Souhegan High School.
+Lebanon boys basketball went to the Final Four in the state for five straight years, 2012–2016, with one undefeated regular season and one state championship.